CONNECTEDNESS

 “Connectedness . . . protects us against the harmful effects of stress.”

-And yet in communication, sometimes we forget to ‘catch the ball’, much less ‘throw it back’!
+And yet sometimes we forget to ‘catch the ball’, much less ‘throw it back’!

 To have real communication, or ‘connectedness’ with our friends, children, or spouse, we need to establish a good rapport.

-That happens by SEEING, LISTENING, and RESPONDING with them.
+That happens by SEEING, LISTENING, and RESPONDING to them.

 We express connectedness through EYE CONTACT, BODY LANGUAGE and KIND WORDS…

-To truly understand what we hear another say, we need to THINK, FEEL, and SENSE what our instincts are saying at the same time!
+To truly understand what another says, we need to FEEL, and SENSE what our instincts are saying at the same time as we hear the words.

-brain_blue-RT-facingYour brain hears the words, then PROCESSES the information using our thinking, feeling and instinctive centers to understand it.
+When your ears hear the words, your brain PROCESSES the information using our thinking, feeling and instinctive centers to understand it.

-For a good relationship to grow, think before you speak:
+For a relationship to grow positively and allow for authenticity, think before you speak:

 Is it loving?
 Is it kind?
 Is it helpful?